ufateh/products-catalogue/ReadMe.md

 > This is a demonstration of mongodb data retreive, a seed funciton has been added in server.ts to randomly populate data in mongo.
 A clould instance of mongo has been used.
 Sample data has already been generated.

+> Query param is only supported on get products call.
+To create a query, you can visit https://www.npmjs.com/package/api-query-params

 ---